jesterzhou/gol/documentation.md

         quick note about html:
         in a browser, (0,0) is the topleft corner of the viewport (intial viewport).

-        panning right (dragging left) provides +x
-        panning left (dragging right) provides -x
+        panning right (dragging left) provides +x ... dx > 0 panning left (dragging right) provides -x ... dx < 0

-        panning down (dragging up) provides +y
-        panning up (dragging down) provides -y
+        panning down (dragging up) provides +y ... dy > 0 panning up (dragging down) provides -y ... dy < 0

         note: in the console, the y values are negated to make it make sense to visual panning.

-        1. developing the cartesian-coordinate-system and infinite canvas, how it works is based on mouse movement and viewport origin (0,0). the illusion of the canvas panning and infinite canvas is the result from change in mouse position, and change in where the lines are drawn. more in-depth in the "rendering" part.
+        1. developing the cartesian-coordinate-system and infinite canvas, how it works is based on mouse movement and viewport origin (0,0). the illusion of the canvas panning and infinite canvas is the result from change in mouse position, and change in where the lines are drawn onto canvas. more in-depth in the "rendering" part.

         onmousedown:
             x = event.clientX + dx;
             y = event.clientY + dy;

-            event.client ... constants, the intial mouse position (x,y), relative to the client viewport position.
+            event.client ... constant, the intial mouse position (x,y), relative to the client viewport position / new relative viewport position.
-            + dx or dy to keep onmousedown (init) coordinates align with changes of viewport from origin (0,0).
+            + dx or dy to keep onmousedown (init) coordinates align with changes of viewport from origin (0,0). (prevents it from jumping back to original viewport position coordinates). i.e. new relative viewport position.

-        without tracking x or y, next onmousedown will result in the coordinates jumping back to original viewport dimension coordinates, i.e. changes from panning (mouse) in x or y directions will not affect the changes in viewport origin (0,0), meaning the canvas will not move and the coordinate system will not work.
+        without tracking x or y, next onmousedown will result in the coordinates jumping back to original viewport position coordinates, i.e. changes from panning (mouse) in x or y directions will not affect the changes in viewport origin (0,0), meaning the canvas will not move and the coordinate system will not work.

         onmousemove: